Quantum density estimation with density matrices: Application to quantum anomaly detection: Quantum-classical density matrix density estimation (Q-DEMDE)

-To implement the prediction phase of the DMKDE, see Eq. \ref{QAD:Eq4}, we also propose a novel quantum protocol to estimate the expected value of a mixed state density matrix in a qubit-based quantum computer.
-This circuit extends to qubits a previous implementation of the mixed state DMKDE in a high-dimensional quantum computer \cite{Useche2021QuantumQudits}, and to mixed states, a previous implementation of the DMKDE with pure states in a qubit-based quantum computer \cite{ Vargas-Calderon2022Optimisation-freeCircuits, Liu2021ALearning}.
+To implement the prediction phase of the Q-DEMDE, or the classical DMKDE in a quantum computer, see Eq. \ref{QDE: density estimator}, we also propose a novel quantum protocol called Q-DMKDE to estimate the expected value of a mixed state density matrix from its eigendecomposition in a qubit-based quantum computer, see Fig. \ref{fig:QDE DMKDE circuit}.
+This circuit extends to qubits a previous method for estimating the expected value of a density operator in a high-dimensional quantum computer \cite{Useche2021QuantumQudits}.